Traditional Family Values Part 4: The Universal Institution of Marriage

 Marriage Across Cultures and History

-Marriage has been a universal institution since the dawn of civilization, transcending cultures, religions, and time periods.
+Marriage has been a universal institution since the dawn of civilization, transcending cultures, religions, and periods.
 Historically, marriage has been recognized as a vital social contract that promotes stability, continuity, and the well-being of society.
 Across different cultures, marriage has taken various forms, but its core purpose has remained consistent: to unite individuals in a committed, lifelong partnership.

 The Decline of Marriage in Modern Society

 Despite its historical significance, marriage is facing a decline in modern society.
 According to the U.S. Census Bureau, the percentage of married households has steadily decreased over the past few decades.
 In 1960, 72% of American adults were married; by 2020, that number had fallen to just 50%.
-This trend is not unique to the United States; many countries around the world are experiencing similar declines in marriage rates.
+This trend is not unique to the United States; many countries worldwide are experiencing similar declines in marriage rates.

 We would appreciate your donation.